Reduce Infant Mortality in Maryland by 10% by 2017

 When the O’Malley-Brown Administration took office in 2007, we set a goal of reducing Maryland’s infant mortality rate by 10 percent by 2012.
 Together with Maryland’s healthcare providers, we met this goal in 2009 driving down Maryland’s infant mortality rate from 8/1,000 live births in 2007 to 7.2/1,000 in 2009; we have continued to succeed our goal every year since.

-Last year, to continue moving Maryland forward, the Administration set a new goal to reduce the infant mortality rate by an additional 10 percent by 2017.
+In 2012, to continue moving Maryland forward, the Administration set a new goal to reduce the infant mortality rate by an additional 10 percent by 2017.
 Recognizing the great disparities that exist in Maryland’s infant mortality rate, we set an additional goal to drive down the Black infant mortality rate by 10 percent by 2017.

 As part of Maryland’s Plan for Reducing Infant Mortality in Maryland family planning sites in target jurisdictions have been transitioning to the comprehensive women’s health model ensuring pregnant women and women of childbearing age receive expanded services including; screening and referral for Medicaid eligibility, WIC nutrition, substance abuse treatment, mental health, domestic violence prevention, smoking cessation and weight management services.
 In 2013 over 23,000 women received comprehensive women’s health services in eight target jurisdictions across the state.